syncfusion-content/blazor-docs/blazor/gantt-chart/clipboard.md

 ## Autofill functionality in Gantt Chart

+To achieve the autofill functionality in the Gantt chart, the drag selection feature must be enabled, and the keyup event must be bound.

-The following properties have been configured in the [GanttSelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html) to enable the autofill functionality:
+The following properties have been configured in the [GanttSelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html) to enable the drag selection feature:

 - [AllowDragSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html#Syncfusion_Blazor_Gantt_GanttSelectionSettings_AllowDragSelection): `true`
 - [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html#Syncfusion_Blazor_Gantt_GanttSelectionSettings_Mode): [Cell](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SelectionMode.html#Syncfusion_Blazor_Grids_SelectionMode_Cell)
 - [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html#Syncfusion_Blazor_Gantt_GanttSelectionSettings_Type): [Multiple](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SelectionType.html#Syncfusion_Blazor_Grids_SelectionType_Multiple)
 - [CellSelectionMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttSelectionSettings.html#Syncfusion_Blazor_Gantt_GanttSelectionSettings_CellSelectionMode): [Box](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.CellSelectionMode.html#Syncfusion_Blazor_Grids_CellSelectionMode_Box)

 By setting these settings, user can select multiple cells in the Gantt chart by dragging the mouse.

+The native keyup event can be bound to the Gantt chart and customizd for key actions.
+In the example provided, the Alt key was utilized.
+For more information, please refer [here](https://blazor.syncfusion.com/documentation/gantt-chart/how-to/bind-native-events).

 The value of first selected cell is captured in the [CellSelectedEvent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.GanttEvents-1.html#Syncfusion_Blazor_Gantt_GanttEvents_1_CellSelected) based on the cell index.

-If the user presses the `Alt` key during a multiple cell selection and then releases it, the [UpdateRecordByID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_UpdateRecordByIDAsync__0_) method is called in the `KeyUp` event.
-This automatically updates the values of all rows with the value of the first selected cell.
-This means that the value of the first selected cell in each row is copied to all other cells in that row that were selected.
+When the `Alt` key is pressed and released during a multiple cell selection, the [UpdateRecordByID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Gantt.SfGantt-1.html#Syncfusion_Blazor_Gantt_SfGantt_1_UpdateRecordByIDAsync__0_) method is called in the Keyup event.
+This method updates the values of all selected rows with the value of the first selected cell, effectively copying the value of the first selected cell to all other cells in those rows that were selected.

 With this customization, users can easily and quickly update multiple cells in the Gantt chart, improving overall efficiency.